jointxroad/About/README.md

 * X-Road Integration patterns.
 Documents will be elsewhere too and writing process takes place in coauthoring platform overleaf.com, which has github connection)
 * Code examples for basic operations in X-Road including communication with Security Server
 * Code examples related to integration patterns

+Integration patterns and code examples are beginning of process which aims at creating so called developer package or SDK for X-Road.
+Developer package should possibly include API standards (adopted from UK most likely), X-Road interface description and sample messages.

 Community is not the place for trolling or official X-Road technical support channel.
 It focuses on the items mentioned above.